 Image of the three-engine plane on which the Führer allegedly travelled to Galicia

-I guess he's right – who can dispute the claims of an 80-year-old Spanish man in a funny hat?
-According to Julio, he was 14 when he first encountered Hitler, Eva Braun and some other German and Italian refugees.
+I guess he's right.
+Who can dispute the claims of an 80-year-old Spanish man in a funny hat?
+According to Julio, he was 14 when he first encountered Hitler, Eva Braun, and some other German and Italian refugees.
 He was helping his uncle, a stonemason, build the Guardia Civil headquarters in Samos, and the contract included a little secret job: the construction of an underground maze beneath the building for Hitler to live in.
 Apparently Franco was on very good terms with Mauro Gómez, who was then serving as abbot of the monastery, and the fascist leader visited Samos in 1943.
-Julio says that it was thanks to this job that he got to see the Nazi fugitives.
+Julio said that it was thanks to this job that he got to see the Nazi fugitives.

 “I was the master builder’s nephew and the friend and confidant of the monastery’s abbot.
 I gained the confidence of all the people lodged there.
 I got to meet Adolf Hitler and his wife Eva personally in 1945.
-Aside from being a very pretty woman, Mrs Braun was young and nice, and the only thing she could say in Spanish was, "Hola ¿cómo estás, guapo?” ["Hello, how are you good looking?"]
-I made friends with kid doing a job as their errand boy.
+Aside from being a very pretty woman, Braun was young and nice, and the only thing she could say in Spanish was, "Hola, ¿cómo estás, guapo?” ["Hello, how are you, handsome?"]
+I made friends, doing a job as their errand boy.
 He would tell me about all the things he used to buy for them and that Germans must have a lot of money, since they handed out really generous tips.”

-I asked him about the specific purpose of the tunnels, but Julio was reluctant to provide an exact answer – apparently out of respect for his trade.
-“Soon after I arrived in Venezuela I was hired by a government-owned company for the construction of a holiday resort and for other projects which I consider a state secret.
+I asked him about the specific purpose of the tunnels, but Julio was reluctant to provide an exact answer, apparently out of respect for his trade.
+“Soon after I arrived in Venezuela, I was hired by a government-owned company for the construction of a holiday resort and for other projects that I consider a state secret.
 What would the Venezuelan people think of me if I revealed these other secrets?
-I was not directly hired to build the Guardia Civil HQ in Samos or Hitler’s bunker-apartment.
+I was not directly hired to build the Guardia Civil headquarters in Samos or Hitler’s bunker-apartment.
 But I think I am the only survivor who knows where he is buried.
 These jobs were commissioned by Franco.
 What would happen if I went to Spain and lifted the stone leading to Adolf Hitler’s tomb?"

 “It looked as if the monastery fire was a case of arson, with the only purpose of burning down any trace of Hitler and his cronies from Samos Convent," Julio asserted.